-8501/8502 AP UNITED STATES HISTORY I / II Gr 10-12 0.5/0.5 credit
+8501/8502 AP UNITED STATES HISTORY 1/II

 The AP United States History course is taught at an accelerated pace, similar to a full-year introductory college course.
 The course is taught in a survey format; it begins with the early colonization of North America and ends with modern-day events.
 In addition to content, the course also focuses on helping students to build skills in reading, note taking, critical thinking, historical thinking, thesis, and essay writing, as well as analyzing and interpreting primary sources and secondary sources.
-This Course prepares students for the Advanced Placement United States History examination offered by the College Board, which, if passed, may result in college credit.
-10th grade students taking this course may use AP U.S. History as their graduation requirement.
+This Course will prepare students for the AP United States History exam offered by the College Board, Students will have the opportunity to earn college credit based on success of the exam.